Sciensano-Healthdata/HdBe-FHIR-R4-CBB/README.md

 ## Official releases

 Resources in this repository should be considered unstable and not suited for immediate implementation.
 Stable versions will be released using the FHIR package mechanism on [Simplifier](https://simplifier.net/packages).
-At the moment, no package has been released for the current project.
+The most recently released package can be found [here](https://simplifier.net/HdBe-R4-CBB/~packages).

 ## Profiling guidelines